 The GMAT Enhanced Score Report (ESR) helps test takers analyze their results and improve their scores on subsequent tests.
 This report provides a breakdown of a student’s performance on each section and question type.
 The ESR also provides a time management ranking, showing test takers which sections they spent the most time on.
 Students can also see their average response time and receive a customized report assessing their strengths and weaknesses on each section of the exam.
-The ESR costs $25.

 Submitting Your Scores

 When Will You Get Your Official Scores?